huggingface/blog/introducing-csearch.md

 ## Acknowledgements:

-We would like to thank Joao Gante, Patrick von Platen, and Sylvain Gugger for their help and guidance in adding contrastive search mentioned in this blog post into `transformers` library.
+We would like to thank Joao Gante, Patrick von Platen, and Sylvain Gugger for their help and guidance in adding contrastive search mentioned in this blog post into the `transformers` library.